 Other community safety incidents in the vicinity of a school can raise concerns amongst children and parents, for example, people loitering nearby or unknown adults engaging children in conversation.

-We teach children about community safety through our Curriculum.
+We teach children about community safety through our curriculum.
+We use external partners such as the police to support with key messages to families.